moh-oppa/moh-oppa/README.md

 - 👋 Hi, I’m @moh-oppa
-- 👀 I’m interested in breaking into the world of Tech
+- 👀 I’m interested in exploring the world of Tech
-- 🌱 I’m currently learning web development
+- 🌱 I find Data Analytics interesting

   I hope to have a good time learning